trainman419/namniart.com/_posts/2018-12-05-multimeter-part-17.markdown

 # Power

-For this post, I will be focusing on as many of the parts of the power supply as I can fit into an evening.
+For this post, I will be focusing on the 3.3V digital and analog power supplies.

 ## 3.3V Power Supply